Rana-Paul/Video-Tanscoder-v2/README.md

 # Video Transcoder

-This is a Video Transcoder app, Here you can Transcode your video into diffrent formt.
-Built with the ReactJS, Nodejs, Express ,FFMPEG
+This is a Video Transcoder app, Here you can Transcode your video into different formats.
+Built with the ReactJS, Nodejs, Express, FFMPEG